w3f/polkadot-spec/docs/id-glossary.md

 - The commit message broadcasted by voter ${v}$ indicating that they have finalized bock ${B}$ in round ${r}$

 ${v}$
-- GRANDPA voter node which casts vote in the finality protocol
+- GRANDPA voter node, which casts votes in the finality protocol

 ${{k}_{{v}}^{pr}}$
 - The private key of voter ${v}$